 Our bioinformatics workflow now diverges to support two different motif selection filter strategies.
 In Figure 1, these two strategies are referred to as “Filter A” (red) and “Filter B” (yellow).
 The main difference between those two filters is in the sets of motifs that are considered before applying any further filtering.
 Filter A considers the set of all the generated motfis and then filters based on given thresholds, Filter B first reduces this set by only considering motifs that show statistically significant similarity to TFBSs for transcription factors known to be expressed in pollen.

-Filter A is based on simple thresholds for minimum occurrences of motifs in pollen-specific genes and maximum occurrences in non-pollen specific genes.
+Filter A is based on thresholds for minimum occurrences of motifs in pollen-specific genes and maximum occurrences in non-pollen specific genes.
 The minimum threshold was set to 11 and the maximum threshold to 30.
-This allows us to find a large set of possible motifs from all HRGP genes and eliminate any that prove to occur in non-pollen tissues, leaving pollen specific tissues.
+This allows us to find a large set of possible motifs from all HRGP genes and eliminate any that prove to occur in non-pollen tissues, leaving pollen specific motifs.
 This resulted overall in 12 motifs.

 Filter B (yellow) is based on a more sophisticated filtering strategy.
 First, used the motif database from plantTFDB[19] to match the 3519 motifs to known TFBSs where the corresponding TFs were expressed in pollen.
 Out of 619 TFs in Arabidopsis thaliana, 99 TFs were expressed in pollen.
 Significantly similar motifs were identified using Tomtom with a p-value less than 0.005.
 The remaining 1341 motifs were further examined by conservation analysis.
 The homologs of the 13 pollen-specific HRGP genes in Arabidopsis Lyrata were retrieved from Ensembl Plants Biomart.
 Then motifs were filtered if they occurred in less than 10 promoters of the pollen-specific HRGPs or more than 19 promoters of the non-pollen HRGPs.
-Lastly, redundant motifs were removed, and 3 putative motifs were identified.
+Lastly, redundant motifs were removed (retaining motifs that covered the largest amount of the foreground sequences); 3 putative motifs were identified.
+Note that the motifs that were removed due to redundancy may be variations of a binding site for the same TF.
+Thus, we report the redundant motifs in the rows of the following table: